Nandiniii01/Networking/README.md

 Packets transmitted on one device in the pair are immediately received on the other device.
 When either device is down, the link state of the pair is down.

 Pair of VETH devices
+##  VCAN
+Similar to the network loopback devices, the VCAN (virtual CAN) driver offers a virtual local CAN (Controller Area Network) interface, so users can send/receive CAN messages via a VCAN interface.
+CAN is mostly used in the automotive field nowadays.
+##  VXCAN
+Similar to the VETH driver, a VXCAN (Virtual CAN tunnel) implements a local CAN traffic tunnel between two VCAN network devices.
+When you create a VXCAN instance, two VXCAN devices are created as a pair.
+When one end receives the packet, the packet appears on the device's pair and vice versa.
+VXCAN can be used for cross-namespace communication.